Psychodynamic & Jungian Psychotherapy

-About
+About Me

-I am a licensed clinical psychologist (PSY 36410), trained in the PhD program in Clinical Psychology with an emphasis in Depth Psychology at Pacifica Graduate Institute.
-My work is grounded in psychoanalytic and Jungian traditions—two lineages that share the recognition that much of psychological life unfolds outside conscious awareness, while each illuminates dimensions of the psyche the other does not fully reach.
-My psychodynamic orientation was further deepened through pre-doctoral internship and post-doctoral fellowship training at the Wright Institute Los Angeles.
+I received my PhD in Clinical Psychology with an emphasis in Depth Psychology from Pacifica Graduate Institute.
+My work is informed by psychoanalytic and Jungian traditions—two lineages that share the recognition that much of psychological life unfolds outside conscious awareness while illuminating different dimensions of the psyche and human experience.

 From this period, I transitioned into real estate development and repairing fixer-upper houses.
 That work—attending to damaged structures with patience, strengthening what had been destabilized, and reorganizing what no longer supported the whole—became an embodied metaphor for tending the House of the Psyche.
 This sensibility continues to shape how I approach clinical work: attending to what supports, what has been compromised, and what can be restored.